MCDReforged/ExamplePlugin/readme.md

 ## Packed Plugin

-Run `python -m mcdreforged pack` in console, then you will get a packed plugin `ExamplePlugin-v1.0.0.mcdr`
+Directory plugin is mostly used for plugin debugging / development

+Inside you IDE, set `ExamplePluginTest/` as the source root for easier coding

-Put `ExamplePlugin-v1.0.0.mcdr` into the plugin folder of MCDR to use it
+Put the whole `ExamplePluginTest/` folder into the plugin folder of MCDR to use it

+You can also use command `python -m mcdreforged pack -i ./ExamplePluginTest` to pack this directory plugin into a packed plugin